gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Text and Sequences.md

 timesteps before, in practice, such long-term dependencies are impossible to learn.
 This is due to the *vanishing gradient problem,* an effect that is similar to what is observed with non-recurrent networks (feedforward networks) that are many layers deep: as you keep adding layers to a network, the network eventually becomes untrainable.
 The *LSTM* and *GRU* layers are designed to solve this problem.

+Let's consider  the *LSTM* layer.
+The underlying Long Short-Term Memory (LSTM) algorithm was developed by Hochreiter and Schmidhuber in 1997; it was the culmination of their research on the vanishing gradient problem.

+Imagine a conveyor belt running parallel to the sequence you're processing.
+Information from the sequence can jump onto the conveyor belt at any point, be transported to a later timestep, and jump off, intact, when you need it.
+This is essentially what LSTM does: it saves information for later, thus preventing older signal from gradually vanishing during processing.